jonghall/image-import/readme.md

 ### Terraform
 Terraform v0.14.10 IBM Cloud Plugin >= 1.21.
 Plans in each directory provide a sampe of how to build and recover servers from created images.
 Variables should be configured as needed.
 - **build-image-server** Terraform plan to create conversion server(s).
 Change variables.tf to appropriate VPC, Subnet, and server names desired.
-Currently you need to manually deploy S3 HMAC keys, IBM Cloud API key, and REDIS user/pw and certficate to each server after terraform provisions servers(s).
+Creat terraform.tfvars.json to define private keys.
 - **tf_create**  Terraform plan to provision 8 test servers into existing production VPC.
 - **tf_recover**  Terraform plan, after creating images and importing into alternate region, creates a VPC, Zone, and Subnet based on original VPC and provisions the 8 servers from each server-latest image.